Mercateo/cycle-counter/README.md

 - configurable widgets
 - multiple instances of a single widget

-This template is loosely based on [this one](https://github.com/Mercateo/cycle-live-edit-starter).

 ## Install

 1. Clone this repository.
 2. Install all dependencies with `$ npm install`.
-3. Install the [fb-flo Chrome extension](https://github.com/facebook/fb-flo#2-install-the-chrome-extension) and [activate fb-flo](https://github.com/facebook/fb-flo#3-activate-fb-flo), if you want live edit features.

 ## Usage